BEST STARTS FOR KIDS

 I suggest leaving them with the same particular member of staff every time, or with a particular activity they love doing...
 Or ideally both.
 Pick a time they're engaged in an activity to say you're leaving and then go.
 Be positive and confident.

 Using similar predictable language can help.
 Say something like: 'I'll see you this afternoon just after you've had your lunch and a nice long play in the sand pit.
 Have a wonderful day.
 I love you.'

 And go.
-Initially I suggest you don't look back because if you start blowing kisses, they might decide you're more appealing than the playdough they were left with.
+Initially I suggest you don't look back because if you start blowing kisses, they might decide you're more appealing than the playdough or carer they were left with.

 Reassure them you'll be back soon...
 And initially make sure you're back soon.